Roberto Fernández Galán, PhD

 Research ----- Publications ----- Teaching ----- People ----- Software

-Siddharth (Sid) Sivakumar is a senior undergraduate student completing a B.S. in Biochemistry.
+Siddharth (Sid) Sivakumar is a graduate student with a B.S. in Biochemistry from CWRU.
 His research interests include large-scale neural synchronization, sleep and consciousness, heart rate variability, and the timing and dynamics of network-level neural activity.
 His previous studies focused on autonomic imbalance in generalized epilepsy, and standing EEG waves during non-REM sleep (Google Scholar Citations).
 He is trained in event and feature detection of physiologic signals, big data analysis, and computational modeling of neural systems.
 He intends to pursue an MD/PhD in Neuroscience continuing his investigations into brain-wide neural synchronization and network activity in diseased states.

 Nathan Kodama is a senior undergraduate student completing a B.S. in Physics.
 His research interests include spontaneous brain activity, information processing in the neocortex, and micro- to macroscopic timing mechanisms in networks and circuits.
 His previous work is diverse (Google Scholar Citations) ranging from pharmacological therapeutics in Alzheimer's to network stability in epilepsy.
 He is trained in traditional and modern electrophysiological techniques and multichannel signal processing.
 He intends to pursue a PhD in Physics, Engineering, or Neuroscience continuing his interest in information systems and multi-scale problems.